fkleon/math-expressions/README.md

 # math_expressions #

-A math library for parsing and evaluating expressions in real, interval and vector contexts.
-Also supports simplification and differentiation.
+A library for parsing and evaluating mathematical expressions.

+* Performs evaluations in real, vector, and interval contexts.
+* Supports expression simplification and differentiation.

 It is partly inspired by [mathExpr][] for Java.

-**Note:** This library is still in an early state, the test coverage is not perfect, the performance is not optimized and some features are still unimplemented.
-Most REAL and basic INTERVAL and VECTOR evaluations should work though.
+**Note:** This library is still in an early state, the performance is not optimized and some features are still unimplemented.
+Most REAL and basic INTERVAL and VECTOR evaluations should work fine though.
 Suggestions and pull requests are always welcome!

+<sub>[1] Bohlender, Gerd, and Ulrich Kulisch.
+2010. ["Deﬁnition of the Arithmetic Operations and Comparison Relations for an Interval Arithmetic Standard."][bohlender2010] Reliable Computing 15 (1): 36–42.</sub>

 ## Features ##

+* Evaluation of expressions in various modes: Real, Vector and Interval.
 * Parsing, simplification and differentiation of mathematical expressions.
-* Evaluation of expressions in various modes (Real, Vector, Interval).
 * Supporting most basic functions out of the box.
+* Extensible through custom function definitions in code.
-* Well documented.
+* Well documented and tested.

 ### What's not working yet? ###

 * Some evaluations in vector and interval space (especially functions).
+* N-dimensional vectors.
+Curently no more than four dimensions are supported.
-* Parser only works for real numbers.
+* The parser only works for real numbers.
 * Complex numbers.

 ## Documentation ##